How to make a program portable the hacker way (the hardest way/the fun way)

 This is definitely the right place!

-Fourth step: Understand what’s appening
+Fourth step: Understand what’s happening

 CALL DWORD PTR DS:[<&SHELL32.SHGetFolderPathA>]